JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 -------------

 # Step 1 (Ubuntu): Downloading and Setting Up MySQL
-_You can skip this step if you already have MySQL set up on your computer._
+_You can skip this step if you already have MySQL set up on your computer or server._

 If you are using Ubuntu, you can install using
 ```shell